udzura/rbbcc/docs/tutorial_bcc_ruby_developer.md

 `finish_task_switch` kernel function.
 The `[]` operator of the BPF object gives access to each BPF_HASH in the program, allowing pass-through access to the values residing in the kernel.
-Use the object as you would any other python dict object: read, update, and deletes are all allowed.
+Use the object as you would any other Ruby Hash object: read, update, and deletes are all allowed.

 ```ruby